All the Thai Food at Trader Joe's, Reviewed

 Honestly, this frozen, microwaveable dinner wasn’t bad (especially if I ignore the fact that eating this meal constitutes over 40% of my daily allotted intake of sodium and over 80% of my daily allotted intake of saturated fat).
 The rice—which was separated by a plastic divider—was fluffy and tasted like the typical jasmine rice I make at home, and the panang curry flavor definitely had traditional ingredients like lemongrass, galangal, and makrut lime leaves packed into it.
 I thought the curry sauce was a bit too sweet and the fact that the lemongrass and galangal were abandoned in the curry sauce (they aren’t intended for eating, merely for flavoring the curry) left an unpleasant chewing experience.

 Vegetable Pad Thai

 The vegetable pad Thai says it is a product of Thailand—and I believe it (to an extent).
 It definitely smells like the aromas of your favorite take-out meal, and the noodles are the typical, thin rice noodles used in pad Thai.
 The main downfall of this veggie pad Thai is that, buried underneath all the noodles, are the world’s soggiest bean sprouts.
-The sauce and noodles can’t hide how sad it tastes to eat pre-packaged, frozen bean sprouts that have clumped up into a wet mess.
 Additionally, the absence of fish sauce and lime makes the pad Thai feel a bit one note; the salty, pungent flavors of fish sauce and the sour jolt of lime typically cut through the sticky sweetness of a dish like pad Thai.
 Despite that, I think the pad Thai is redeemable if you scramble in your own eggs and maybe hit it with a bump of fish sauce.

 Yellow Jackfruit Curry with Jasmine Rice